jhogsett/VFIformer-WebUI/README.md

 - Enter Input and Output directories
   - The Input directory should contain a sequence of video frame PNG files
+  - The Output directory can be left blank to save in a sequentially numbered `run` directory within `output\inflation`
   - The files will be read and processed in alphanumeric order
     - The *Resequence Files* tool can be used to sequentially number a set of PNG files
 - Choose the number of splits
 - Click Interpolate Series
 - This will take a long time!
 - A standard TQDM progress bar is shown in the console to track progress
-- The original and generated PNG frames are saved in a sequentially numbered `run` directory within `output\inflation`

 ## Tools - Resequence Files